Stephan-MDD/Enterprise-Integration-Patterns/README.md

 -   Publisher and Subscriber
 -   Requester and Provider

-> When dealing with Web services, the application that sends a message to the service provider is often referred to as the consumer of the service even though it sends the request message.
-We can think of it in such a way that the consumer sends a message to the provider and then consumes the response.
+> "When dealing with Web services, the application that sends a message to the service provider is often referred to as the consumer of the service even though it sends the request message.
+We can think of it in such a way that the consumer sends a message to the provider and then consumes the response."

 ####  Channel Types